247

 The AOGC is one of the most connected nodes in the Arkansas network (17 connections).
 Its chairman, Jerry Langley, operates within a regulatory framework that serves extraction interests over landowner rights -- a pattern identical to the bauxite boom a century earlier.

-Source: Water Centralization and Capture Report
+Sources: Water Centralization and Capture Report | Buffalo River Land Grab Investigation

 Like Rango -- if you control the water, you control the world.
 Arkansas has systematically eliminated water autonomy: rainwater harvesting restricted, private wells forced into regional systems, SB 290 (2025) prohibiting moratoriums on permits in watersheds.
 The Ozark Karst topography creates underground water conduits that are being mapped, diverted, and captured by corporate interests.